schallis/nand2tetris/README.md

 **Notes**
 Struggled with the complex rules of the CPU and breaking down the instruction.
 Lots of documentation to read to figure it out.
 Also struggled with computing the Jump conditions.

+## Project 7 - Write a VM translator part I
+- Tricky to understand exactly what we have to write.
+I went down the wrong path implementing my own Stack.
+- Struggled with pointers in ASM. `A=M; D=D+A` instead of just `D=D+M`